metamn/react/content/blog/uniform-web-user-interfaces/index.md

 Templates are enhancements over HTML adding a pinch of programmability.
 Otherwise, HTML is a plain simple markup language inferior to a programming language.

-Before components template-based UI frameworks were ubiquiotus.
-Django (Python), Rails (Ruby), WordPress, Drupal, Laravel, Symphony (PHP), Shopify, Squarespace and co &mdash; are all web frameworks built on the temaplate model.
+Before components, template-based UI frameworks were ubiquitous.
+Django (Python), Rails (Ruby), WordPress, Drupal, Laravel, Symphony (PHP), Shopify, Squarespace and co &mdash; are all web frameworks built on the template model.

 **Component-based UI frameworks** use props to compose user interfaces.